b-blue/quiz/src/data/B/AWS Notes Summaries.md

 - Repurchase ("Drop and shop") // Move to different product while also moving to cloud (e.g., HR -> Workday)
 - Refactor/Re-architect // Reimagine application architecture using cloud native features (move to serverless, etc.)

-## Reservations to Optimize Costs
+## Reservations to Optimize Costs Summary

-_A three-year term is always more cost-effective than a one-year term_ _Within a given term, all upfront is more cost effective than partial upfront, and partial upfront is more cost-effective than no upfront_
+_A three-year term is always more cost-effective than a one-year term_
+_Within a given term, all upfront is more cost effective than partial upfront, and partial upfront is more cost-effective than no upfront_

 - EC2 // Reserved Instances (RI); discount applied to running on-demand instances